 There was a silence.
 Anne’s voice raised up, always well composed:

 – Raymond, can you ask for a straw from the waiter?
-I always need one when it’s pressed oranges.
+I always need one when it’s pressed orange juice.

-Charles Webb began to elaborate on one soft drink after another.
+Charles Webb awkwardly began talking about which soft drinks he preferred.
 My dad was trying to hold back his laughter, I could see it in how he was suddenly very interested in his drink.
 Anne threw me a pleading look.
-We decided to dine together like people do sometimes who’ve almost fallen out.
+We decided to dine together, like people do who’ve almost fallen out sometimes do.

 I drank a lot during the meal.
 I had to forget Anne’s worried look when she stared at my dad, her vaguely recognising look when her eyes fell on me.
 I stared at Webb’s partner with a massive smile whenever she turned a remark my way.
 That disconcerted her.
 She quickly became aggressive.
 Anne signalled me not to respond.
-She hated making a scene in public and Mrs Webb was well about to make one.
-As for me, I was used to it, it was something that happened a lot in our world.
+She hated making a scene in public and Mrs Webb was well on her way to making one.
+As for me, I was used to it, it was something that happened a lot in mine and my dad’s world.
 So I could listen to her speak without it taxing me at all.

-After we’d eaten, we went to a club in Saint-Raphaël.
-A little after we arrived, Salil and Elsa turned up too.
-Elsa hovered in the doorway, shouting at the cloakroom attendant, and then busied herself in the room, trailed by poor Sal.
+After we’d eaten, we went to a bar in Saint-Raphaël.
+A short while after we arrived, Salil and Elsa turned up too.
+Elsa hovered in the doorway, talking to the bouncer, and then busied herself in the room, trailed by poor Sal.
 I thought she was being a bit slutty rather than acting like a lover, but she looked great enough to get away with it.

 – Who is that playboy? asked Charles Webb.
 He’s pretty young.